Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 + **Client VM**: Optional Windows 10 or 11 client joined to the AD domain

 ### Storage
-+ **Storage account**: AD DC and App Server VMs use managed disks, so only used for diagnostics and storing your own client image if necessary
++ **Storage account**: AD DC and App Server use managed disks, so only used for diags and storing your own client image if necessary

 ### Networking
 + **NSG**: Network security group is configured to deny all inbound connectivity with the exception of RDP 3389, but allows outbound Internet connectivity without restrictions